 To create a habitable space, the current loft must meet certain requirements.
 Often simple measurements that can be used to gauge suitability early in the process.
 The distance from the floor level of the loft to the underside of the roof ridge is one of these.
 We recommend a clearance of 2.2 for peace of mind, but don’t worry if your loft doesn’t meet this specification!
 While it’s easier if the base bones tick all the boxes in advance, we’re experts in finding bespoke solutions.
 As loft conversion specialists are experts in optimising internal space.
 For example structural alterations can be use to lowering the bottom-floor ceilings.
 This balances living spaces and maximises how much value your loft conversion adds.

 Often, overlooked aspects such as how people circulate within a home can make or break a project.
-Something as simple as a well designed staircase can impact on how much value a loft conversion will add.
-Of course, few homes have a building regulation compliant staircase in place.
-This makes it vial to consider how you interact with your home during the planning process.
+Something as simple as a well-designed staircase can impact on how much value a loft conversion will add.
+Of course, few homes have a building regulation-compliant staircase in place.
+This makes it vital to consider how you interact with your home during the planning process.